HAWAII: ISLAND EXPLORATION

 We jump straight into our first service projects, with our local partner Ekolu.
 Further details will be released closer to the time.
 Previous projects have included: tackling invasive species, planting native species, trail maintenance, beach clean-ups, erosion control projects, and other environmental conservation-based tasks.
 Service varies year to year depending on what the demands are at the time of the project.
 After a hot, busy day of service, we make sure to allow time to cool off in the ocean, and hang out on the iconic beaches!

-explorING and surf lessons (DAY 4)
+Exploring and surf lessons (Day 4)

 We learn about the history of the area we are staying in, and its past as a historic whaling village during the whaling boom of the mid-1800s.
 In the afternoon, we spend time cooling off in the clear water while learning to surf.
 Local guides provide instruction and demonstrations on how to read the waves and control our boards.

-Explore Black Rock Beach (day 5)
+Explore Black Rock Beach (Day 5)

 Play games, swim, snorkel, have a picnic lunch, build beach sculptures, and enjoy the golden sands and clear waters of Black Rock Beach.

-Service projects and swap meet (Days 6- 8)
+Service projects (Days 6-8)

 We continue our service projects, learning about the importance of wind turbines and sustainable energy.
 In the cool evenings, we explore the local area and absorb the relaxed way of island life.
-We also squeeze in time to visit the ever-popular Maui Swap Meet.
-This open-air flea market is the largest in Maui and lets us explore local crafts, T-shirts, jewelry, flowers, fresh fruits and vegetables, hand-painted shirts and dresses, and an amazing variety of other curiosities on offer from the local residents.
-This is a fun morning with some real treasures to be found!

 Take an excursion to the Molokini Crater to experience world-class snorkeling as we explore its amazing underwater world.
 The boat trip allows us to explore the island and see the local wildlife before returning back to the mainland as we watch the sunset over the water.

-Last day of service (DAY 10)
+Last day of service (Day 10)

 We wrap up our project efforts on our last full day of service and say goodbye to our new friends at Maui Cultural Lands.